 Demonstrate the ability to communicate effectively.

 Critically evaluate their performance and the work of other scholars, practitioners and communication professionals.

 Digital Media courses explore the practical and theoretical competencies in production of audio visual media and digital storytelling.
-Students achieve skills for planning and executing TV and video productions.
-They learn to work with customers in promotional video projects and are familiarized with aesthetics of audio visual storytelling in short film projects.
-Students also learn basics of animation, interactive media and web media.
+Students acquire skills for planning and executing TV and video productions such as.
+Promotional video, short films, animation, interactive media and web media.

 Career Opportunities in Digital Media

 Digital Media graduates can be employed in broadcasting, video production companies and advertising agencies.
 They can work as audio visual specialists in the companies and organizations that use media in their external and internal communications.
 They can also work as content developers in interactive and web media.

 The Journalism major looks at the principles and theory of journalism practice, emphasizing basic journalism skills and formats such as structuring and developing content, researching and writing news stories for appropriate target audiences.
 They are exposed to all the relevant platforms of news media: print media, broadcasting and new media and they achieve basic design and technical skills for publishing stories in convergent media.